hussius/bigpicture-twitterdiscourse/README.md

 # bigpicture-twitterdiscourse
-Companion repository to upcoming blog post "The big picture of public discourse" where we analyze Swedish Twitter data from 2015.
+Companion repository to [The big picture of public discourse on Twitter by clustering metadata](http://mindalyzer.com/posts/the-big-picture-of-public-discourse-on-twitter-by-clustering-metadata/) where we analyze Swedish Twitter data from 2015.

 To illustrate what we did, a couple of Python scripts are provided.
 You need to have the networkx library for the first two, and the gensim library for the third one.

 You also need to have a working installation of Infomap (http://www.mapequation.org/code.html, the standalone version).
 We use the standalone version because we have been unable to make the Python Infomap library generate the same results as the standalone.

 The first script, 0_make_mentiongraph.py, is not meant to be run unless necessary.
 It is used to process a large number of tweets to generate a networkx graph, which is stored as a pickle file.